pianobin/songsync/README.md

 ## Usage

-Run the script and replace `yt_playlist_id` and `spotify_playlist_name` with your YouTube playlist ID and what you'd like to name the Spotify playlist.
+Run the script and set `yt_playlist_id` and `spotify_playlist_name` to your YouTube playlist ID and what you'd like to name the Spotify playlist.

 Notes: